PaulEm6/Object-Detection-using-OpenCV/README.md

 # Object Detection using OpenCV

-Usage of script and algorithm:
-The run.py script that we developed iterates through all folders and files starting from the address of an initial folder.
-It applies the object detection algorithm algorithm.py to all found files.

-Reference image handling:
-The algorithm assumes that a reference image is located in the same folder as the images to be processed.
-If it is absent, no processing is done.
+Summary:

+**Library Usage:**
+The project utilizes the Python libraries OpenCV for image processing and Numpy for handling numerical data.

+**Image Detection Techniques:**
+Various techniques employed for image detection include grayscale conversion, application of a binary mask, contour detection, and the use of bounding boxes.

+**Algorithm Performance:**
+The developed algorithm showed promising results, successfully identifying objects on the ground.
+However, it struggled with images under inadequate lighting conditions or where the camera angle was drastically changed.

+**Potential Application:**
+This project has the potential to be improved and implemented in smart homes for the elderly to detect changes in their living environments, aiding in accident prevention and home safety.

-Script usage mode:
+**Script usage mode:**
 The final Python script run.py takes as arguments the address of a folder containing images and a reference image.
 For example, the Image folder or the Image\Cuisine folder could be passed as arguments.

-Example usage:
-python .\run.py ".\Images\"
+Example usage: python .\run.py ".\Images\"